Uniq (band)

-Uniq (stylized in all caps) is a South Korean–Chinese boy band formed by Chinese company Yuehua Entertainment in 2014.
+Uniq (stylized in all caps) was a South Korean–Chinese boy band formed by Chinese company Yuehua Entertainment in 2014.
 The group consists of five members: Zhou Yixuan, Kim Sung-joo, Li Wenhan, Cho Seung-youn, and Wang Yibo.
 Uniq officially debuted on October 20, 2014, with their debut single "Falling In Love" in both China and South Korea.

 History

 Pre-debut

 Uniq was initially planned as a YG Entertainment boy group, with the five members spending between two and five years at YG as trainees.
 Uniq was to be a collaborative effort with the Chinese company Yuehua Entertainment.
 Ultimately, the group debuted solely under Yuehua.

 2014: Debut with Falling in Love

 On October 16, 2014, Uniq had their first broadcast performance in South Korea, on M Countdown.
 Their debut single, "Falling In Love", was released on October 20 in both China and South Korea.
 The group released the English adaptation of "Falling in Love" on November 5.
 Uniq had their first Chinese event, their fanmeet in Beijing on November 25.
 On November 27, Uniq began promotions in Taiwan and held a press conference on December 1.
 Uniq's three episode reality show The Best Debut began airing on December 2 on the Chinese online video platform, iQiyi.

 Early in their debut, Uniq was chosen to participate in the OST for the movies TMNT and Penguins of Madagascar.
-On October 23, they released the song "Born to Fight" for the Chinese release of TNMT.
+On October 23, they released the song "Born to Fight" for the Chinese release of TMNT.
 On November 10, they released "Celebrate" for the Chinese release of Penguins of Madagascar.